ibm-cloud-docs/loadbalancer-service/about.md

 *Bandwidth Usage:* Measures the amount of bandwidth, in gigabytes (GB), used per calendar month.

-This pricing metric has multiple pricing tiers that differ based upon the amount of data used.
+This pricing metric has multiple pricing tiers that differ based on the amount of data used.
 {: note}

-You can estimate the cost of a service using the cost estimator on the provisioning pages for IBM Cloud Load Balancer.
+You can estimate the cost of a service by using the cost estimator on the provisioning pages for IBM Cloud Load Balancer.
 Select **{{site.data.keyword.loadbalancer_full}}** from the Load Balancer page of the [IBM Cloud catalog](https://cloud.ibm.com/catalog/infrastructure/load-balancer-group), then click **Create**.
 {: tip}